anarkiwi/vessel/README.md

 C64.
 Vessel is only compatible with software written specially for it as it has its own protocol (see below).

-Vessel's main points of differences from other C64 MIDI interfaces, are that it uses the user port, not the cartridge port, and that it does not use any CIA shift register ports which can accept only one byte at a time (and can be used for other things).
+Vessel's main points of differences from other C64 MIDI interfaces are:

+    * it uses the user port, not the cartridge port
+    * it does not use/need any CIA shift register ports
+    * it can transfer multiple bytes per transaction (unlike ACIA/6850 designs)

 If you are interested in acquiring a Vessel please contact josh@vandervecken.com.